-My first reaction was of disappointment having utilized hundreds of dollars of spray foam and a bit of my time sealing every inside sheathing seam, panel edge and penetration.
-This was in addition to the insulation contractors efforts which were substantial.
+My first reaction was a disappointment, having utilized hundreds of dollars of spray foam and a bit of my time sealing every inside sheathing seam, panel edge, and penetration.
+This was in addition to the insulation contractor’s efforts which were substantial.

-A smoke generator utilized during the test showed that the weak links in the air tightness of this structure are the double hung windows, doors, and zero clearance fireplace flue and combustion air supply.
+During the test, a smoke generator showed that the weak links in the airtightness of this structure are the double-hung windows, doors, and zero clearance fireplace flue and combustion air supply.
+Nothing can be done about the windows other than utilizing much more expensive euro windows and avoiding double-hung windows.

-There is nothing that can be done about the windows (other than utilizing much more expensive euro windows and avoiding double hung windows (we have utilized Marvin windows which are very good windows).
-The doors should get better with the permanent hardware and corner pads installed which will be done after we paint.
-There is nothing that can be done to further seal the fireplace.
+We have utilized Marvin windows which are very good.
+The doors should get better with the permanent hardware and corner pads installed, which will be done after we paint.
+There is nothing that can be done to seal the fireplace further.

 - The ZIP sheathing with ZIP taped seams do a pretty good job at sealing the shell and probably do not require further air sealing on the interior side

 - The 1″ DOW foam that is applied to the exterior with seams taped helps airtightness as well